Finding Comfort at Home: Managing Indoor Allergies

 Common Indoor Allergy Triggers

+Dust, pet dander, and mold are some of the most common indoor allergens.
+These can quietly transform even the coziest space into a trigger zone.
 Indoor allergens are often present year-round, which is why symptoms can feel constant or hard to escape.
-Some of the most common include:
+Here are some of the most common culprits:

 Even in very clean homes, these allergens can be difficult to fully eliminate.
 Many people notice that their symptoms flare at night, first thing in the morning, or after spending extended time indoors.